-Field Description

-quest Payloads end during IKE (phase 1) are to be ignored.

-The function is enabled with Enabled.
+Field Description Ignore Certificate Request Payloads Select whether certificate requests received from the remote end during IKE (phase 1) are to be ignored.
+The function is enabled with Enabled .
 The function is disabled by default.

-Send Certificate Re- quest Payloads Select whether certificate requests are to be sent during IKE (phase 1).
+Send Certificate Request Payloads Select whether certificate requests are to be sent during IKE (phase 1).
 The function is enabled with Enabled .
 The function is enabled by default.
 Send Certificate Chains Select whether complete certificate chains are to be sent during IKE (phase 1).

-The function is enabled with Enabled.
+The function is enabled with Enabled .
 The function is enabled by default.

-Deactivate this function if you do not wish to send the peer the certificates of all levels (from your level to the CA level).
+Field Description Deactivate this function if you do not wish to send the peer the certificates of all levels (from your level to the CA level).
 Send CRLs Select whether CRLs are to be sent during IKE (phase 1).

-The function is enabled with Enabled.
+The function is enabled with Enabled .
 The function is disabled by default.
 Send Key Hash Pay- loads Select whether key hash payloads are to be sent during IKE (phase 1).
 In the default setting, the public key hash of the remote end is sent together with the other authentication data.
 Only applies for RSA encryption.
 Activate this function with Enabled to suppress this behaviour.

-16.2 L2TP
+14.2 L2TP